 If tumors or other serious causes of precocious puberty are ruled out, and if a child's doctor believes the progress of puberty could harm their growth, hormone agonists can cancel the hormonal domino effect and delay puberty until a more optimal time.

 Scientists and clinicians would like to clarify what is normal for the onset of puberty, but the issue is clouded by the controversy of how puberty begins.
 The process is an intricate interplay of brain activity that leads to hormonal secretion.
-While experts can name some of the hormones involved in puberty, they do not know the triggers.
+While experts can name most of the hormones involved in puberty, they do not know the triggers.

 Studies have looked at the effect of increased body mass index (BMI) on earlier onset of puberty.
 One study found that the BMI in pubertal 6-9 year old white girls was markedly higher than the BMI in prepubertal girls of the same age.
 A smaller difference was noted for African American girls.